-Other shows by LGBT creators here included Little Me (1962-63), based on a novel by Patrick Dennis (Edward Everett Tanner III); Ben Franklin in Paris (1964-65), with scenic design by Oliver Smith; Bajour (1965; opened at the Shubert Theater), with scenic design by Oliver Smith, and costume design by Freddy Wittop; How Now Dow Jones (1967-68), with scenic design by Oliver Smith, and costume design by Robert Mackintosh, and with actor Tommy Tune; You Know I Can’t Hear You When the Water’s Running (1968), with scenic design by Ed Wittstein, and with actor George Grizzard (opened at the Ambassador Theater); A Funny Thing Happened on the Way to the Forum (revival, 1972), with music and lyrics by Stephen Sondheim; 6 Rms Riv Vu (1973), with scenic design by William Ritman (opened at the Helen Hayes Theater); The Sunshine Boys (1974), with costume design by Albert Wolsky (opened at the Broadhurst Theater); My Fair Lady (revival, 1976-77), with production design by Oliver Smith, and costume design by Cecil Beaton, also with George Rose (Best Actor in a Musical Tony Award) (opened at the St. James Theater); Hello, Dolly! (revival, 1978) by Michael Stewart based on the play The Matchmaker by Thornton Wilder, with music and lyrics by Jerry Herman, scenic design by Oliver Smith, and with actor Lee Roy Reams; Private Lives (revival, 1983) by Noel Coward; The Corn is Green (revival, 1983) by Emlyn Williams, with scenic design by William Ritman; Smile (1986-87), by, directed by, and lyrics by Howard Ashman, with costume design by William Ivey Long; and Hello, Dolly! (revival, 1995-96) by Michael Stewart, with music and lyrics by Jerry Herman, directed and choreographed by Lee Roy Reams, scenic design by Oliver Smith (his last Broadway production), and costume design by Freddy Wittop.
+Other shows by LGBT creators here included Little Me (1962-63), based on a novel by Patrick Dennis (Edward Everett Tanner III); Ben Franklin in Paris (1964-65), with scenic design by Oliver Smith; Bajour (1965; opened at the Shubert Theater), with scenic design by Oliver Smith, and costume design by Freddy Wittop; How Now Dow Jones (1967-68), with scenic design by Oliver Smith, and costume design by Robert Mackintosh, and with actor Tommy Tune; You Know I Can’t Hear You When the Water’s Running (1968), with scenic design by Ed Wittstein, and with actor George Grizzard (opened at the Ambassador Theater); A Funny Thing Happened on the Way to the Forum (revival, 1972), with music and lyrics by Stephen Sondheim; 6 Rms Riv Vu (1973), with scenic design by William Ritman (opened at the Helen Hayes Theater); The Sunshine Boys (1974), with costume design by Albert Wolsky (opened at the Broadhurst Theater); My Fair Lady (revival, 1976-77), with production design by Oliver Smith, and costume design by Cecil Beaton, with W. Robert LaVine as special costume assistant, and also with George Rose (Best Actor in a Musical Tony Award) (opened at the St. James Theater); Hello, Dolly! (revival, 1978) by Michael Stewart based on the play The Matchmaker by Thornton Wilder, with music and lyrics by Jerry Herman, scenic design by Oliver Smith, and with actor Lee Roy Reams; Private Lives (revival, 1983) by Noel Coward; The Corn is Green (revival, 1983) by Emlyn Williams, with scenic design by William Ritman; Smile (1986-87), by, directed by, and lyrics by Howard Ashman, with costume design by William Ivey Long; and Hello, Dolly! (revival, 1995-96) by Michael Stewart, with music and lyrics by Jerry Herman, directed and choreographed by Lee Roy Reams, scenic design by Oliver Smith (his last Broadway production), and costume design by Freddy Wittop.

-LGBT performers at the Lunt-Fontanne have included Alfred Lunt and Lynn Fontanne in The Visit (1958); John Gielgud in Much Ado About Nothing (revival, 1959); Charles Nelson Reilly in Skyscraper (1965-66); George Rose in Walking Happy (1966-67) and Peter Pan (revival, 1979-81); Marlene Dietrich in her Broadway concert singing debut (1967); and Maurice Hines in Uptown… It’s Hot (1986).
+LGBT performers at the Lunt-Fontanne have included Alfred Lunt and Lynn Fontanne in The Visit (1958); John Gielgud in Much Ado About Nothing (revival, 1959); Charles Nelson Reilly in Skyscraper (1965-66); George Rose in Walking Happy (1966-67) and Peter Pan (revival, 1979-81); Marlene Dietrich in her Broadway concert singing debut (1967); and Maurice Hines in Sophisticated Ladies (1982) and Uptown… It’s Hot (1986).